3 Ways To Maintain Metalworking Machines

 Reference the Manual

 Every piece of metal fabrication equipment requires routine maintenance.
-However, since each machine is unique, knowing how to properly clean or repair the equipment you own can be difficult.
+However, since each machine is unique, knowing how to clean or repair the equipment you own correctly can be difficult.
 Therefore, reading the machine manual is vitally important.
 For example, safely cleaning your vertical drill press will differ from how you clean a milling machine.
 Make sure you research the needs for different types of equipment.

 Clean and Lubricate Machines